- Check the Loading Speed

 - Add new, up-to-date, information

-To keep your website relevant in the eyes of the search engines you should also publish new content consistently.
+To keep your website relevant in the eyes of search engines you should also publish new content consistently.

 - Find and Rectify Broken Links